Annual Conference and Exhibition 2025

 – Attendance to the AHEP Conference Dinner on Monday, 2 June 2025

 Please note, accommodation is not included in the conference price.
-We will be releasing further information on the accommodation options available soon.
+You can find further information on the accommodation offers available below.

 Why not become a member and get access to the member discount when registering your place at conference!
 You can register for AHEP membership now!
 Not a member?
 Purchase the non-member full package and receive the inclusive 12 month ‘member’ level AHEP membership with your booking.